sophon-crypto/fairstaking1kv/1kv-edst.md

-The purpose of this algorithm is to make it easier for small / new verifiers to be nominated.
-The concept is to encourage the pledgor to invest its capital
+The purpose of this algorithm is to help small / new validators to be nominated.
+The concept is to encourage the nominators to invest their funds to validator which are

-1. Less nominees (low selection rate of active set)
+1. Being selected by the 1kv less.

-2. The total amount of pledge is lower
+2. Low total stake

-This kind of verifier is hard to attract the general nominators because it is rarely nominated in Polkadot app, which leads to the low income of verifier from 1kV project.
-If there is an obvious entrance in the app to attract the nominators to nominate this kind of node, the node with low pledge number will be encouraged to stay in the project
+This kind of verifier can hardly attract individual nominators because it is rarely being seen on the Polkadot App.If there is an obvious entry in the app to attract the nominators to nominate this kind of node, the node with low pledge number will be encouraged to stay in the project.

-In this algorithm, x high verifiers (easily nominated nodes) are selected
+In this algorithm, x high validators (validators which are likely being nominated) are selected

 (stake ranking) valid nodes are ranked according to the total number of pledge except Web3 nominators